 Drive time from Jacksonville: 3 hours and 10 minutes

 Florida has so much to offer, and Jacksonville is an ideal base for exploring the natural wonders of the peninsula.
 Stay away from the long lines, big crowds, and tourist traps.
-Instead enjoy an enchanting getaway with mother nature.
-Whether it’s just a day trip or an extended vacation, now is the perfect time to get some distance from the hustle and bustle of city living and feel some fresh air in your lungs.
+Instead, enjoy an enchanting getaway with Mother Nature.
+Whether it’s just a day trip or an extended vacation, you’ll feel rejuvenated on an escape from the hustle and bustle.
 Find your perfect vacation rental and prepare for an adventure.